RustFestEU/rome.rustfest.eu/location.md

 Under 5 minutes walking distance there are bus stops of the bus lines:
 310, 492, 649, C3

+The second location for some workshops is at:
+"Best Western Plus Hotel Universo Roma Via Principe Amedeo 5/b - 00185 - Roma (RM)"

+Is 5 Minutes walking from "Roma Termini" station.

 The public transport in Rome is managed by Atac, here the info to buy [tickets](http://www.atac.roma.it/page.asp?p=228&i=14&r=2875)